ih01/go_fish/README.md

 go_fish
 =======
-This repository contains the code for the brilliant fishing game GoFish created by team ALLIT
+This repository contains the code for the brilliant fishing game GoFish created by team ALLIT.

 Populating a test database and running the program:
 --------------------------------------------------